The online Comment window has expired

 • Default_avatar

-Richard Bridges 10 months ago
+Richard Bridges about 1 year ago

 I wish to strongly encourage the committee to recommend passage of this bill.
 I am a homeowner in Puamana.
 Although my home did not burn down, it is unusable now and will be for some time.
 I have no water or sewer and the property is likely contaminated and will need extensive decontamination.
 The value of my property has plummeted and I cannot use it myself nor am I able to rent it out.
 Furthermore, I expect that I will have considerable other costs that may not be covered by insurance.